notes toward an individualist form of government

 comments

 Conditional acceptance is taught by TJ Marrs of youarelaw.org and many others now.
-I started hearing it from my dad, from our immovable grandelder, Jack Nuckols, and then my late counsel, the legal genius, DeWaynn Rogers.
+I started hearing it from my dad, from our indomitable grandelder, Jack Nuckols, and then my late counsel, legal genius, DeWaynn Rogers.
 Its strains are embedded in the American tradition.
 You can still hear them if you listen.

 autonomous infrastructure

-Centralized infrastructure is the real stronghold of the centralized state.
-It is a massive and immovable anchor of the state, literally and figuratively.
-It is super hard and expensive to provide.
-No one is going to go to all the trouble of it and let anyone who depends on it do anything but toe all the lines it demands.
-Vinay Gupta explains this in his talk, “Infrastructure for Anarchists”.
-All those who imagine Leviathan’s main function is other than protecting huge feats of engineering, listen and weep.
+Centralized infrastructure is the real stronghold of the centralized state, a massive and immovable anchor, literally and figuratively.
+It is extremely hard and expensive to provide.
+No one goes to all that trouble and lets those who depend on it do anything but support the political structure it depends on.
+Leviathan’s biggest function is to protect, not us, but its ultra-grandiose monuments of engineering, including the market for them.
+Vinay Gupta explains this in his riveting talk, Infrastructure for Anarchists

 strategy